-The Child Family Advocate provides crisis services, information on rights of the non-offending parents and child, assistance with the Crime Victims' Compensation application process, supportive counseling, access to resources, therapy referrals, and assistance in navigating the medical/legal systems.
-In instances where additional advocacy services are needed, the Child Family Advocate will refer to other partner agencies.
-At the family's request, the Child/Family Advocate can continue to be available even after other CACSC services conclude.
+The CACSC offers advocacy services to child victims of abuse and their non-offending caregivers.
+An important goal is to reduce the trauma that victims and their caregivers experience as a result of the abuse.
+Child Family Advocates are available at the initial visit and onset of the investigation to help make the process less overwhelming – to provide support, answer questions and assist in referrals for other services.
+Child Family Advocates provide crisis services, information on rights of the child and non-offending parents, assistance with the Crime Victims' Compensation application process, supportive counseling, access to resources, therapy referrals, and assistance in navigating the medical and legal systems.
+In instances where additional advocacy services are needed, the Child Family Advocates will refer to other partner agencies.
+At the family's request, the Child Family Advocates can continue to be available even after other CACSC services conclude.

 The Exploited and Missing Child Unit (EMCU) conducts the investigations of child abuse cases.
 Investigators from the Wichita Police Department and Sedgwick County Sheriff’s Office, along with social workers from the Department for Children and Families work as a team to investigate over 2,000 cases a year of sexual abuse, serious physical child abuse, missing and abducted children, internet exploitation and other crimes against children.
 All investigators receive specialized training in forensic interviewing to minimize the trauma to the child while obtaining information needed to determine the best course of action for the case.
 Other aspects of investigations can include interviewing potential witnesses and the suspect, identifying possible supporting evidence, presenting evidence for prosecution of the case and providing additional services and resources as needed to protect the child.